fieldtrip/website/tutorial/eventrelatedaveraging.md

 In this tutorial you can find information about how to compute an event-related potential (ERP) or event-related field (ERF) and how to calculate the planar gradient (in case the MEG data was acquired by axial-gradiometer sensors).
 You can find also information in this tutorial about how to visualize the results of the ERP/ERF analysis, and about how to average the results across subjects.

 This tutorial assumes that the steps of preprocessing are already clear for the reader.
 This tutorial does not show how to do statistical analysis on the ERF/ERPs.
 You can find more information about the statistics in the [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics) tutorial.
-If you are interested in the event related changes in the oscillatory components of the EEG/MEG signal, you can check out the [Time-frequency analysis using Hanning window, multitapers and wavelets](/tutorial/timefrequencyanalysis) tutorial.
+If you are interested in the event-related changes in the oscillatory components of the EEG/MEG signal, you can check out the [Time-frequency analysis using Hanning window, multitapers and wavelets](/tutorial/timefrequencyanalysis) tutorial.

 ## Background